To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 5. Dyson Omni-glide: Best for small homes

-Price when reviewed: £300 | Check price at Currys
+Price when reviewed: £300 | Check price at Argos

 Dyson Omni-glide in a living room

-Great for: Vacuuming small areas of hard floor
+• Great for… vacuuming small areas of hard floor

-Not so great for: Large houses or mopping
+• Not so great for… large houses or mopping

 Most traditional hard floor cleaners are fairly hefty both in weight and size, making them difficult to store in small spaces.
 Dyson tackles this problem with the Omni-Glide, a compact, lightweight hard floor dry vacuum cleaner specifically designed for small apartments.
 Dyson might be best known for its carpet vacuums but this cordless cleaner, which weighs just 1.9kg, glides effortlessly around hard floors.